pagkly/Zed/Investopedia3/Trust Definition.md

 Some individuals use trusts simply for privacy.
 The terms of a will may be public in some jurisdictions.
 The same conditions of a will may apply through a trust, and individuals who don't want their wills publicly posted opt for trusts instead.

-Trusts can also be used for [estate planning](https://www.investopedia.com/terms/e/estateplanning.asp).
+Trusts can also be used for [[estate planning]](https://www.investopedia.com/terms/e/estateplanning.asp).
 Typically, the assets of a deceased individual are passed to the spouse and then equally divided to the surviving children.
 However, children who are under the legal age of 18 need to have trustees.
 The trustees only have control over the assets until the children reach adulthood.

 Trusts can also be used for tax planning.
 In some cases, the tax consequences provided by using trusts are lower compared to other alternatives.
 As such, the usage of trusts has become a staple in tax planning for individuals and corporations.

-Assets in a trust benefit from a [step-up in basis](https://www.investopedia.com/terms/s/stepupinbasis.asp), which can mean a substantial tax savings for the heirs who eventually inherit from the trust.
-By contrast, assets that are simply given away during the owner’s lifetime typically carry his or her original [cost basis](https://www.investopedia.com/terms/c/costbasis.asp).
+Assets in a trust benefit from a [[step-up in basis]](https://www.investopedia.com/terms/s/stepupinbasis.asp), which can mean a substantial tax savings for the heirs who eventually inherit from the trust.
+By contrast, assets that are simply given away during the owner’s lifetime typically carry his or her original [[cost basis]](https://www.investopedia.com/terms/c/costbasis.asp).

 Here's how the calculation works: Shares of stock that cost $5,000 when originally purchased, and that are worth $10,000 when the beneficiary of a trust inherits them, would have a basis of $10,000.
 Had the same beneficiary received them as a gift when the original owner was still alive, their basis would be $5,000.
 Later, if the shares were sold for $12,000, the person who inherited them from a trust would owe tax on a $2,000 gain, while someone who was given the shares would owe tax on a gain of $7,000.
 (Note that the step-up in basis applies to inherited assets in general, not just those that involve a trust.)

-Finally, a person may create a trust to qualify for [Medicaid](https://www.investopedia.com/terms/m/medicare.asp) and still preserve at least a portion of their wealth.
+Finally, a person may create a trust to qualify for [[Medicaid]](https://www.investopedia.com/terms/m/medicare.asp) and still preserve at least a portion of their wealth.

 ## Types of Trust Funds